2024 Election Latest: Biden and Harris set to meet Netanyahu following his fiery Congress address

 Israeli Prime Minister Benjamin Netanyahu is set to make a long-awaited White House visit to meet with President Joe Biden and likely Democratic nominee Vice President Kamala Harris at an important moment for all three politicians.

-On Wednesday, President Biden made his first address since his decision to drop out of the 2024 presidential race.
+On Wednesday, Biden made his first address since his decision to drop out of the 2024 presidential race.
+And at a campaign rally in North Carolina, Donald Trump unleashed a barrage of attack lines against Harris, whom he called his “new victim to defeat” and accused of deceiving the public about Biden’s ability to run for a second term.

 Follow the AP’s Election-2024 coverage at: https://apnews.com/hub/election-2024.